networknt/light-doc/content/en/tutorial/rest/openapi/petstore/_index.md

 interested in light-rest-4j Swagger 2.0 support, please take a look at [Swagger 2.0 Petstore Tutorial][].

-Please note that our frameworks are aiming microservices and there are several tutorials to show case multiple services interact with each other.
+Please note that our frameworks are aimed towards microservices.
+There are several tutorials to showcase multiple services interacting with each other.
 These can be found at [rest tutorial][] section.
 The public available petstore specification is designed as monolithic API.